David Campese: Australian tour of England, Scotland and Italy

-Campese scored his first try in the match during the 5th minute of the second half.
-The Wallabies executed a backline movement where inside centre Lloyd Walker ran diagonally to his right and outside centre Michael Cook ran diagonally to his left.
-This opened space between the two centres.
-Michael Lynagh dummied a pass to Walker and indicated that he might pass the ball instead to Cook.
-Campese burst between the two centres, took a short pass from Lynagh, and scored his first try at Cardiff Arms Park under the posts.

 In the 15th minute of the second half of the game, Campese received a cut-out pass on the left-wing while temporarily unmarked.
 He then produced a run where he beat about seven Barbarians players, that brought play to the Barbarian 22-metre line.
 After offloading the ball and keeping the play of the game going, Campese got to his feet and re-positioned himself in the first receiver position.
-After taking a pass from Nick Farr-Jones, he threw a long pass, cutting out his centres, to right-wing Acura Niuquila.
-Barbarian winger Rory Underwood made a cover defending tackle-attempt, and while Niuquila managed to shrug the tackle, the tackle slightly dislodged to ball, prompting Niuquila to "knock on the ball" just as he was about one metre from scoring a try.

 Campese scored the second of his two tries with the final play of the game, prompting the crowd at Cardiff Arms Park to give him a standing ovation.
-He has described this try and his best try in international rugby.
+He has described this try as his best try in international rugby.